 If your practitioner has asked you to avoid dairy, this means any product that comes from the milk of mammals, including cow, sheep or goat.
 You will need to avoid:

 - Lactose-Free Milk

 - Creme fraiche

-Please note – Lactose Free milk or other lactose free food products may still contain dairy.
-Be sure to read ingredients list carefully.
+Please note – Lactose-Free milk or other lactose-free food products may still contain dairy.
+Be sure to read the ingredients list carefully.